 c.
 Make Certain Envelope Certification is Signed!

-If you are going to wait to fill your ballot out in the last 2 weeks of October please plan on dropping it off IN PERSON, at the Alamance Board of Elections
+If you are going to wait to fill your ballot out in the last 2 weeks before the election please plan on dropping it off IN PERSON, at the Alamance Board of Elections

 North Carolina State Board of Elections gives 12 reasons why absentee voting is safe.

 Here are 12 reasons why absentee by-mail voting is a safe way to vote according to the state’s Board of Elections:

 - Election officials send ballots only to registered voters who request them using official request forms.

 - The voter or their near relative must fill out and sign the request form.
 Required information includes the voter’s date of birth and the voter’s driver’s license number or last four digits of their Social Security number.

 - Fraudulently or falsely completing the form is a Class I felony.